RoverIsADog/gradetracklite/contributions/msutcl1.md

 ## Deliverables

-I wrote a detailed skeleton of the [Requirements](https://gitlab.cs.mcgill.ca/yzhou131/comp555-project-team7/-/blob/dcocs/documentation/Requirements.md) deliverable.
+I wrote the [Requirements](https://gitlab.cs.mcgill.ca/yzhou131/comp555-project-team7/-/blob/dcocs/documentation/Requirements.md) deliverable and helped with the [Important Scenarios Section]() of the Architecture deliverable.